gaelcolas/datum/Datum/examples/demo3/README.md

-# The dot object notation resolving a path
+# The object dot notation resolving to a path

 This demo shows how I resolve a call to subproperties of an $Node object, into the path.